Planned itinerary pre-programme:

 Depart from Kerlingarfjöll mountain range towards the Secret Lagoon in Fludir, a natural hot spring located in the small village of Flúðir.
 The Secret Lagoon is the oldest swimming pool in Iceland, built in 1891.
 Have a unique experience relaxing in warm water surrounded by several geothermal spots and a little Geysir which erupts every few minutes.
 The water in the lagoon holds a temperature of 38-40°c all year and it’s natural surroundings and steam rising into the air gives the place a magical feeling.
 Head to Fridheimar and you will be introduced to Icelandic agriculture – the local market greenhouse production.
 There you will meet the local family who will share the story of how their joint passion for horses and horticulture became the basis for the enterprising establishment that it is today.
 Visit the greenhouse, amidst the fragrant aroma of fresh tomato plants and the buzzing of worker bees.
 Then it’s “bon appetite” and lunch is served.
 Following Fridheimar, you will head towards beautiful Thingvellir National Park – a UNESCO World Heritage Site.
 Your visit to the park allows you to experience one of Iceland´s most spectacular landscapes.
 The area is surrounded by mountains which shelter a vast lava plain of green moss and wild flowers.

-NOTE: This tour will also be operated as a post extension programme for voyages ending in Reykjavik on 23.05.2018 (MS Fram) and 18.08.2018 (MS Spitsbergen) and start from the pier.
+NOTE: This tour will also be operated as a post extension programme for the voyage ending in Reykjavik on 23.05.2018 (MS Fram) and start from the pier.
 Kindly note that the order of visited sites may vary.